 - And more

+We understand that advertising is one of the most important aspects of a business, especially one that is focusing on online video content.
+It is important to note that we also know inundations of heavyweight, annoying advertisements increasingly cause viewers to adopt ad blockers.
+Thankfully, you’ve come to learn that there is a great alternative: video monetization with paywalls.
 Dacast’s live streaming and video hosting platform makes it easy to deliver and monetize OTT video content.
-With Dacast, you’re always 100% in control of your content.
-Our paywall is very easy to use.
-And through our partnership with InPlayer, we can offer your business a solution that fits your needs.
+With Dacast, our paywall is very easy to use and you’re always 100% in control of your video content.
+Through our partnership with InPlayer, we can offer your business a solution that fits your needs.

 Dacast also offers a range of other features, including API access, Akamai CDN delivery, comprehensive analytics, and custom professional services to help you get up and running.
-Ready to give pay per view streaming via the Dacast paywall a try?
-If so, click below to sign up for our 30-day free trial (no credit card required) and get started today.
+If you’re ready to give our video paywall a try, you can sign up for our 30-day free trial (no credit card required) and get started today.

 For exclusive offers and regular tips on live streaming, you can also join our LinkedIn group.
 Finally, do share your questions and feedback in the comment section below.
 We’ll get back to you!